microsponsors/test-contract-relay/README.md

 # Test Contract: Relay

 This is a small proof-of-concept that will help Microsponsors upgrade its Registry smart contract in the future.
-The Relay contract here shows how a new version of the Registry could query and edit the "old" version of the Registry on-chain.
+The Relay contract here shows how a new version of the Registry could query and edit the "old" original version of the Registry on-chain.
 This will be useful when we need to upgrade to the new  0x Exchange contract version 3.

 ## Build & Deploy